 For additional information about green infrastructure and available resources, please visit the Vermont Planning Information Center website: http://vpic.info/GreenInfrastructureToolkit.html.

 Woodlands of the Windham Region – Our Working Landscape

 Forests cover 86% of Windham County, and the county is reputed to be the greatest forest timber resource in Vermont because of its forestland area, growth rates, and timber volumes.

-Graduate students from the Conway School, Rachel Edwards, Anna Fialkoff and Jessica Orkin, presented research collected at a forum, hosted by the WRC Natural Resources Committee on April 18th.
-During the winter months of January and February, the graduate students hosted focus groups and interviewed individual landowners, foresters, educators, urban and rural dwellers, and people young and old, to ascertain a greater understanding of the cultural, economic, and conservation values of the working forest landscape of the Windham region.
+Graduate students from the Conway School, Rachel Edwards, Anna Fialkoff and Jessica Orkin, presented research collected at a forum, hosted by the WRC Natural Resources Committee on April 18th 2013.
+They facilitated focus groups and interviewed individual landowners, foresters, educators, urban and rural dwellers, and people young and old, to ascertain a greater understanding of the cultural, economic, and conservation values of the working forest landscape of the Windham region.